optimalstrategy/packetc/packetc/format.md

 The general idea is:
 1. Load a schema file
 2. Run it through the parser, generating an AST
+3. Traverse the AST, resolving types and ensuring they are valid
-3. Traverse the AST, generating the structs/interfaces and the serialize/deserialize implementations
+4. Traverse the resolved AST, generating the structs/interfaces and the serialize/deserialize implementations
-4. Write it to a .rs/.ts file
+5. Write it to a .rs/.ts file

 **Status**
 * Parser: 100%
+* Type-checker:
 * Generator: 0%